We love Cornwall in the spring

 Cornish Culture is in full swing

-We've got the World Pasty Championships at the Eden Project on Feb 29th with plenty of music to entertain you while you wait for the results, We celebrate the life of St Piran, one of Cornwall's most popular Saints, and the ancient sport of Hurling will be played out on the streets of St Columb.
+We've got the World Pasty Championships at the Eden Project on March 5th the same day we celebrate the life of St Piran, one of Cornwall's most popular Saints, and the ancient sport of Hurling will be played out on the streets of St Ives.

 Blooming Magnolias mark the early arrival of spring